capy-language/capy/README.md

 Enums, optionals, and error unions, are all called *sum types* in Capy because they represent data whose "true" type will vary between one of several at runtime.

-The "true" type of an enum can be any one of the variants.
+The "true" type of an enum can be any one of the variants at runtime.

-The "true" type of an optional can be either the success type, or the type `nil`.
+The "true" type of an optional can be either the success type or the type `nil` at runtime.

-The "true" type of an error union can be either the success type, or the error type.
+The "true" type of an error union can be either the success type or the error type at runtime.

 Switches aren't just for enums, they can be used with any sum type.
-Each arm of the switch statement represents one of the possible "true" types of the given sum type.
+Each arm of the switch statement represents one of the possible "true" types of the given data.

 ```cpp
 // switching on an optional